Josh Lemos: Early life

-Lemos was born in Brampton, Ontario, a suburb of Toronto to a Uruguayan father and a Canadian mother.
+Lemos was born in Brampton, Ontario, a suburb of Toronto, to a Uruguayan father and a Canadian mother.

 Club career

 Early career

-Lemos ventured abroad initially into South America to play with several youth teams in 2004 with Uruguay's Liverpool F.C.
-He also played with the under-16 sides of Deportivo AELU in Peru and with Cienciano.
+In 2004, Lemos played abroad in the Uruguayan youth circuit for Liverpool F.C..
+He also played with the under-16 sides of Deportivo AELU in Peru and for Cienciano.

-in 2006, he returned to Canada and played in the Ontario Soccer League's provincial east under-21 division with Cruz Azul Shooters.
+In 2006, he returned to Canada and played in the Ontario Soccer League's provincial east under-21 division with Cruz Azul Shooters.
 Once the season concluded, he was named the division's top goalkeeper.
-His time with Cruz Azul granted him the opportunity to be called up to their parent club the Italia Shooters in the Southern Ontario-based Canadian Soccer League.
+His time with Cruz Azul granted him the opportunity to be called up to their parent club, the Italia Shooters, in the Southern Ontario-based Canadian Soccer League.
 He re-signed with Italia for the 2007 season.

-His third season in the CSL circuit was in 2008 where he played with North York Astros.
+His third season in the CSL circuit was in 2008, when he played for the North York Astros.
 Following his stint with North York, he played abroad in the Nicaraguan top league with Diriangén FC.

 Indoor

 Lemos transitioned into the indoor level during the winter of 2016 by playing in the American-based Major Arena Soccer League with the Milwaukee Wave.
 In his debut season with Milwaukee, he received an honorable mention for the league's all-rookie team.
 In total, he played in 15 matches for the club.

 He re-signed with Milwaukee the following season.
-In his second season with the club, he helped clinch the Central Division title which also secured a playoff berth.
-The Wave was eliminated in the conference final by Baltimore Blast.
-For his efforts the league named Lemos to the All-League second team.
+In his second season with the club, he helped clinch the Central Division title, which also secured a playoff berth.
+The Wave was eliminated in the conference final by the Baltimore Blast.
+For his efforts, the league named Lemos to the All-League second team.

-The 2018-19 season marked his third year for the club.
-Lemos assisted the club in securing another postseason berth and played in the Eastern Conference semi-final match where Milwaukee defeated Baltimore Blast to advance to the Ron Newman Cup final.
-He would participate in the championship finals where Milwaukee defeated Monterrey Flash for their eighth championship title.
+The 2018–19 season marked his third year for the club.
+Lemos assisted the club in securing another postseason berth and played in the Eastern Conference semi-final match, where Milwaukee defeated Baltimore Blast to advance to the Ron Newman Cup final.
+He would participate in the championship finals, where Milwaukee defeated Monterrey Flash for their eighth championship title.
 He was named to the league's All-League second team for the second consecutive season.

-After lifting the COVID-19 pandemic restrictions, Milwaukee fielded a team for the 2021-22 season with Lemos returning to play with the club.
+After lifting the COVID-19 pandemic restrictions, Milwaukee fielded a team for the 2021–22 season with Lemos returning to play with the club.
 However, he failed to make an appearance throughout the season due to complications with his work permit.